Heisenberg-737/NFTx/README.md

 ## 🌨\***\*Challenges\*\***

 - Writing Solidity smart contracts for Polygon Mumbai was really a heft task, and took a major chunk of our effort.
-- Learning and understanding Typescript to incorporate Solana to our project.
+- Learning and understanding Typescript to incorporate Solana into our project.
 -

 ## ✨Project Outcome and Learning